Covariance-based Structural Equation Modeling (CB-SEM)

 Maximum iterations

-The maximum number of iterations the optimizer will perform.
-This parameter should be high enough to ensure that a good model solution can be found.
-The default value is 1,000 but could be higher for more complex models.
+Specifies the maximum number of iterations the optimizer will perform.
+This should be set high enough to ensure convergence to a good solution.

 Starting value strategy